China COVID-19 Vaccine Tracker

 - Some Sinovac vaccines were purchased by the Filipino-Chinese Chambers of Commerce and Industry Inc for the “Spring Sprout” program (春苗行动) in The Philippines.

 - 20,000 of the 200,000 doses donated to Papua New Guinea will be going to its Chinese nationals, which will be done by Port Moresby General Hospital, a Chinese medical team, Health Department, and the National Control Centre.
-Local authorities have not approved it for general use yet, but say that it will likely happen soon.

 - There have been conflicting reports on the total number of delivered vaccines to Zimbabwe and Colombia.
 Our team has tracked the individual delivery batches, but some numbers might be undisclosed.